Boil Water Supply

 - Consumes fuel supply

 If you don't mind dirty, flat, safe water, then its fine to drink it right after boiling.
-But, if you're like this dude, you might want to run it through a filter after boiling to strain out dirt, cysts, and at least some of the dead thingies.
+But, if you're like this dude, you might want to run it through a filter before or after boiling to strain out dirt, cysts, and at least some of the dead thingies.
 At least it will look cleaner before drinking it.